shihaocao/scao-quartz-website/content/notes/longboarding.md

   <div style="flex: 1; display: flex; text-align: center; justify-content: center; font-style: italic;">My first board -- the electric longboard</div>
 </div>

 I rode it whenever I needed to go from North campus down to Central campus, and it certainly got the job done.
-It was fast, and I was never late to class.
+It was fast, and it helped me mitigate how late to class I was.

 ---

 ### The Way Too Small Nickel Board

-I got this board in the Summer at SpaceX in 2020 out of necessity.
+I got this Retrospec Nickel-board in the Summer at SpaceX in 2020 out of necessity.
 I didn't bring my electric board to LA, and since I didn't have a car, I wanted a board so I could ride between my office in HT-21 and HT-01.

   <div style="flex: 1; display: flex; justify-content: center; max-width: 100%; margin: 0 5px;">
     <img src="notes/images/longboarding/old-red.jpg"